 If you feel at immediate risk of harm to yourself, go straight to your nearest Accident and Emergency department or call the Emergency Services on 999.

-If you feel you need to talk to someone in confidence, the Samaritans are available 24 hours a day, 7 days a week on:
+To speak to someone in confidence, the Samaritans are available 24 hours a day, 7 days a week on:

-Tel: 116 123 (free phone number)
+Tel: 116 123 (free from mobiles and landlines)

 If you are concerned for someone else, please encourage them to follow the advice outlined above.

 First Support are a small team based in the Student Services Centre (Building 37) who provide support to students who may be facing significant difficulties in their life or dealing with a crisis.
 The team offer appointments face-to-face, via the telephone or by Skype; they can be contacted during office hours by calling +44(0)23 8059 7488 or emailing email@example.com